TWO THUMBS UP!

 **** out of 5

+Pierce Brosnan stars as Julian Noble, a hard-drinking, foul-mouthed, womanising hit-man who travels all over the globe to do his corporate gigs.
+On a trip to Mexico City, Julian flips out and finds himself on the verge of a nervous breakdown.
+It is at that point that he meets Danny Wright (Greg Kinnear), a unlucky businessman hoping to land an important deal, and the two men become unlikely friends.
 THE MATADOR concentrates on character and dialogue despite a premise that seems to practically guarantee action of some kind.
 What emerges is a film about friendship, albeit a very unusual friendship, and Shepard fills the screen with bright, rich colours in order to keep the film visually interesting during the frequently hilarious dialogue.
 The performances are wonderful and Brosnan relishes the chance to play such an outrageous character.
 He also gets all the funny lines and there are some terrific laugh-out-loud moments.
 Kinnear is extremely likeable as perpetual nice-guy Danny and he's the perfect foil for Brosnan, while Hope Davis is on top form as Danny's wife, Bean.
 Her tipsy scene and her swearing scene are just two of the film's many highlights.
 In short, The Matador is an engaging black comedy that is frequently hilarious and it is definitely worth seeing for Brosnan's performance alone.
 Highly recommended.

 -- Matthew Turner, View Business. com (UK)